 If anxiety begins affecting daily life, relationships, or mental wellbeing, speaking with a healthcare professional can help.

-Sometimes the emotional impact of PPP is less about the bumps themselves and more about fear, uncertainty, and self-confidence.
+We have found that the emotional impact of PPP is less about the bumps themselves and more about fear, uncertainty, and self-confidence.

 Final Reassurance